-If the student meets the National Technical Institute for the Deaf's minimum requirements for this class, and passes a test, the student qualifies for dual credit.
+If the student meets the National Technical Institute for the Deaf minimum requirements for this class and passes a test, the student will earn dual credit solely for NTID purposes.

 This course introduces students to the skills needed for the successful production and manipulation of raster and vector images using image creation and production software.
 Students will work in bitmap and vector applications, producing and editing with the tools and techniques offered by the software programs such as selection techniques, basic layer controls, digital masking, image correction and enhancement.
 Additional topics will include the relevance of image size, resolution and file format specifications when working with raster and vector images.
 Comprehension and correct usage of terminology and concepts are emphasized.
-When you successfully complete this course, you will be able to
+The student will be able to:

-- Set up and use the work area efficiently - Identify and use raster and vector tools appropriately to edit and create graphics - Understand and use the fundamentals of color, including the use of gradients and blends - Identify and use type tools, work with layers, masks and channels - Create and modify imagery for various print and web graphics - Understand vocabulary related to vector and bitmap applications - Save, export and archive work appropriately while managing multiple project files and folders.
+- Set up and use the work area efficiently - Identify and use raster and vector tools appropriately to edit and create graphics - Understand and use the fundamentals of color, including the use of gradients and blends - Identify and use type tools, work with layers, masks and channels - Create and modify imagery for various print and web graphics - Understand vocabulary related to vector and bitmap applications - · Save, export and archive work appropriately while managing multiple project files and folders